rishika-afk/rishika-afk/README.md

 Hi 👋 My name is Rishika Gupta
 ==============================

-Front End Web Developer and IoT enthusiast
+Front End Web Developer and IoT-ML enthusiast
 ------------------------------------------

 I've been doing web development for a while now and designing new webpages with unique ideas and projects has always inspired me.
 I am a keen as well as a quick learner.
 I am interested to learn more languages and App Development.